openstack/openstacksdk/doc/source/user/config/configuration.rst

 .. note::

-    This is a toy example: by their very definition token's are short-lived.
+    This is a toy example: by their very definition tokens are short-lived.
-    You are unlikely to store them in a `clouds.yaml` file.
+    You are unlikely to store them in a ``clouds.yaml`` file.
     Instead, you would likely pass the TOTP token via the command line (``--os-token``) or as an environment variable (``OS_TOKEN``).